June 6, 2008

 Obama and his folks were disciplined; Clinton and her husband

 appeared to be anything but disciplined.
-Bill Clinton, one of the
+Bill Clinton, one

-GREAT political individuals of the 20th Century, probably did as
+GREAT political individuals of the 20th Century, probably

 much damage to his wife's campaign as he gave help by not